dtpollo/IT_Infrastucture_Services_Implementation/README.md

 - `FINAL_PROJECT.pdf`:
   This is a complete documentation file containing technical explanations, service configuration steps, commands used, and troubleshooting tips.
 It's very useful if you need guidance on how something works or how to run it.

-- `GNS3/` folder:
-  This folder contains the GNS3 project files (`.gns3project`, topology, etc.) so you can open and use them directly in GNS3.

 ---

 > 🐧 Made with Linux and caffeine.